foldedwave/gitbook_test/test.md

 ### Hosted HTTP Requests

-When using the Hosted Integration, the request must be sent from the Customer’s web browser as the response will be a HTML Hosted Payment Page (HPP), used to collect the Customer’s details.
+When using the Hosted Integration, the request must be sent from the Customer's web browser as the response will be a HTML Hosted Payment Page (HPP), used to collect the Customer's details.
 The format of the request is designed so that it can be sent using a standard HTML form with the data in hidden form fields.
 The browser will then automatically encode the request correctly according to application/x-www-form-urlencoded format.

-When the Hosted Payment Page has been completed and the payment processed, the Customer’s browser will be automatically redirected to the URL provided via the **redirectURL** field.
+When the Hosted Payment Page has been completed and the payment processed, the Customer's browser will be automatically redirected to the URL provided via the **redirectURL** field.
 The response will be returned to this page in application/x-www-form-urlencoded format, using a HTTP POST request.